-None of those are truly healthy choices.
-To be fair, if you're going to eat potato chips, the baked Smart Spot ones are better for you than the traditional full fat ones.
+None of those are genuinely healthy choices.
+To be fair, if you're going to eat potato chips, the baked Smart Spot ones are better for you than the traditional full-fat ones.
 But instead of pushing more chips, cookies and soda, what we should be eating are fruits, vegetables and drinking more water.
 But Pepsi isn't the only company with a healthy label.

 Sensible Solution is the name Kraft Foods gave to its healthier foods label program.
+(The Sensible Solution program was discontinued.)
 Rolled out in 2007, the criteria Kraft uses to put Sensible Solution on the label are that the food must:

 - Provide beneficial nutrients such as protein, calcium or fiber/whole grain at nutritionally meaningful levels, or delivering a functional benefit, such as heart health, while staying within specific limits on calories, fat (including saturated and trans fat), sodium and sugar; OR

 - Meet specifications for "reduced," "low," or "free" in calories, fat, saturated fat, sugar or sodium.